cdapio/coopr/docs/docs/source/guide/bcp/data-center-bcp.rst

 Datacenter High Availability
 =============================

-Cask Coopr can be configured to be resilient to machine or component failures.
-This document describes the recommended configuration for setting up Cask Coopr for HA within a single datacenter.
+Coopr can be configured to be resilient to machine or component failures.
+This document describes the recommended configuration for setting up Coopr for HA within a single datacenter.
 Please refer to :doc:`multi-datacenter HA <multi-data-center-bcp>` documentation for configuring HA across multiple datacenters.

 In order to support resiliency against machine or component failures within a datacenter, Coopr components can be configured to run with redundancies on multiple machines.
-Each machine running Cask Coopr can have a maximum of -
+Each machine running Coopr can have a maximum of -

 * One coopr-ui process
 * One coopr-server process